braph-software/MemoryCapacity/README.md

 This pipeline utilizes the full functionalities of the BRAPH 2.0 software.
 For more information on how to use BRAPH 2.0, please refer to the BRAPH 2.0 Tutorials.

 ### Example
 1. Create dataset (if you haven't done so) by running [create_data_Memory_Capacity.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2mc/pipelines/MemoryCapacity/create_data_Memory_Capacity.m).
-This will create the folder [Example data Memory Capacity](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2mc/pipelines/MemoryCapacity/Example%20data%20Memory%20Capacity) (already included in the compiled version under [braph2mc](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2mc folder.
+This will create the folder [Example data Memory Capacity](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2mc/pipelines/MemoryCapacity/Example%20data%20Memory%20Capacity) (already included in the compiled version under [braph2mc](https://github.com/braph-software/MemoryCapacity/tree/develop/braph2mc) folder.
 2. Run [example_MemoryCapacity.m](https://github.com/braph-software/MemoryCapacity/blob/develop/example_MemoryCapacity.m).
 It is an example file demonstrating how to use the MemoryCapacity pipeline.
 It can be found in the same directory.

+### Software compilation

+The compiled version of the software is already provided in this repository under "braph2mc" folder.
+However, if you would like to compile the software again (e.g., after implementing new functionalities in BRAPH 2.0) you will need to run [braph2genesis.m](https://github.com/braph-software/MemoryCapacity/blob/develop/braph2genesis/braph2genesis.m) file.
+This will re-generate "braph2mc" folder which can be used as explained above. **WARNING**: be aware that this process will erase all files inside "braph2mc" folder and re-generate them again.